Powerapps Lookup

 Roberts529564

-Now, we will discuss the different implementations of the lookup function below:
+Now we’ll discuss the different implementations of the lookup function in the coming:

 Power Apps Lookup function with a Single Condition: